-In our increasingly electronic world, our eyes spend more and more time staring at digital screens.
-Whether you work on a computer all day, read on a tablet before bed, or check your phone frequently throughout the day, your eyes need a break.
-If you’re in the 80% of American adults who use digital devices for longer than two hours a day or the 59% of Americans that experience the temporary symptoms of Digital Eye Strain, you may be a perfect candidate for computer reading glasses!
+In our increasingly electronic world, our eyes spend more and more time staring at digital screens, whether you work on a computer all day, read on a tablet before bed or check your phone frequently throughout the day.
+If this sounds like you, you may be a perfect candidate for computer reading glasses!

 How Do Computer Reading Glasses Work?

-Computer reading glasses function just like normal readers but have the added benefit of helping to reduce the temporary effects of Digital Eye Strain and helping to protect your eyes from potentially harmful blue light.
+Computer reading glasses function just like normal readers but have the added benefit of helping to filter potentially harmful blue light*.

 Depending on the distance between you and your computer screen or another digital device, you may need to select a different power than your standard power.
 The standard reading distance is 12”-18” from your eyes, and this is when you order your standard reading power.
 The further away something is from you, the lower the reading power should be in order to focus on it With this in mind, computer screens are 18”-24” away from you on average, which would mean you divide your standard reading power in half.
 For example, if your standard power for reading is +2.50, you would want to order a +1.25 computer reader to see the screen clearly at 18”-24” away.

 Our computer glasses feature patented blue light filtering technology and an ant-reflective coating to reduce reflections and improve clarity.

 Fully magnified lenses have one magnification distributed equally throughout the entire lens.